socure-inc/socure-docv-sdk-ios/v2/README.md

 The Document Verification iOS SDK provides a framework to add image capture and upload services to your mobile application.

->Note: All SDK v2 integrations should be updated to version 2.2.2 to meet compliance requirements.
+>Note: All SDK v2 integrations should be updated to version 2.2.2 or above to meet compliance requirements.
 Document verification services will be disabled for older SDK versions soon.

 ## Minimum requirements